 Selection and award process.
 The Bulletin is looking for future leaders.
 We want to find fresh, creative, passionate and even provocative ideas, thoughts, and observations.
 At the end of each year, the Bulletin's editorial team will rate the year's contributions and announce a Leonard M. Rieser Award winner.

 About Leonard M. Rieser.
 Leonard Rieser (1922-1998) was an outstanding scientist, professor of physics, leader, mentor, and vocal advocate for the peaceful resolution of conflict.
 He served chair of the Bulletin’s Board of Directors from 1984 to 1998.
 Rieser was also a champion of young people, their ideas, and their efforts to build a more peaceful world.
 The Voices of Tomorrow competition honors the belief he had in the ability of the next generation to play a critical role in the resolution of persistent global security problems.

 Support Voices of Tomorrow and the Leonard M. Rieser Award.
-Generous individuals who share Leonard Rieser's passion for educating future scientists and policymakers about the opportunities and consequences of technological advances are encouraged to contact Kendal Gladish, director of outreach and development, at [email protected].
+Generous individuals who share Leonard Rieser's passion for educating future scientists and policymakers about the opportunities and consequences of technological advances are encouraged to contact Paige Bonk, Development and Outreach Manager, at [email protected].